Inside: Between your primary wholesaler and secondary distributor, learn how to get the lowest possible price when you buy wholesale pharmaceuticals.

-Instead of risking buying fraudulent or substandard medications, make sure that your secondary distributor is both licensed by their state pharmacy board and accredited by VAWD.
-VAWD accreditation often has stricter requirements than state licensing, and they apply equally to every pharmacy across the country.
+Instead of risking buying fraudulent or substandard medications, make sure that your secondary distributor is both licensed by their state pharmacy board and accredited by the NABP.
+NABP accreditation (formerly VAWD) often has stricter requirements than state licensing, and they apply equally to every pharmacy across the country.

 Other factors to consider when choosing a secondary distributor include whether they are getting their pharmaceuticals directly from the manufacturer, their speed and accuracy, and the range of products they offer.